- Propulsion: L

 Standard and Optional Features

-Jaguar offers the F-Pace in four trim levels called base, Premium, Prestige, and R-Sport, respectively.
+Jaguar offers the F-Pace in seven trim levels called base, Premium, Prestige, Portfolio, R-Sport, S and SVR, respectively.

 Base models come standard with 18-inch alloy wheels, a sliding sunroof, black cladding on the doors, cruise control, a 380-watt sound system with 11 speakers, power front seats, shift paddles, rain-sensing wipers, one-touch up/down windows, heated door mirrors, automatic headlights, a power tailgate, an auto-dimming rear-view mirror, 40/20/40-split rear seats, air vents for the rear passengers, shopping bag hooks in the trunk, dual-zone A/C, Bluetooth connectivity, HD Radio, and keyless start.